auraphp/Aura.Router/README.md

 ### Simple Routes

 You don't need to specify a complex route specification.
-If you pass a string for the route instead of an array ...
+If you omit the final array parameter ...

 ```php
 <?php